nikitavoloboev/data/sharing/lessons-learned.md

 ## Building a product
 - Have a nice looking website.
 The first look matters.

-## Keyboard Maestro
-- Minimise inputs to the macros.
-Sometimes it's possible that the input I need to a macro, I can get from another place within the macro itself.

 ## Focusing
 - Good jazz or downtempo music is really amazing as background music.
 Together with low sound of rain or thunder, it really makes I focus and get lost in what I're doing.